⚽️ Coach Resources & Sideline Expectations

 🔗 Before You Yell at the Referee…

 Yes — coaches can be carded.
-Law 12 now allows referees to issue yellow or red cards to team officials for inappropriate behavior.
+Law 12 allows referees to issue yellow or red cards to team officials for inappropriate behavior.
+Additional punishments, including missing games, will be decided by the Board.

-Yellow Card = Warning for persistent sideline issues, dissent, or disrespect.
+Yellow Card = Caution for persistent sideline issues, dissent, or disrespect.

-Red Card = Ejection for entering the field, aggressive language, or misconduct.
+Red Card = Send-off (ejection) for entering the field, aggressive language, or misconduct.
+Additional punishments will be applied.

 Learn more on 📛 Carding Team Officials